austinr528/something_dumb_POC/IDEAS.md

 ## Random Ideas:
     - a pig shooting a canon that shoots out other pigs/other enemies
     - Ravens (huginn and muninn)

+## Title ideas:
+    - Hector and the <something> belt buckle of <something>
+    - Hector and the <something> belt of <something>

+## Story/mechanics:
+    - So we traverse this/these world(s) trying to fix/find (or whatever) something.
+Along the way we pickup belt buckles or maybe notch things into the belt that give interesting mechanics to the game.